cmhl93/book-summaries/javascript-and-jquery/Chapter-01.md

   * The document object represents an HTML page
     * Like other objects that represent real-world things, the document object has:
       * Properties
-        * Properties desscribe characteriestics of the current web page (such as the title of the page).
+        * Properties describe characteriestics of the current web page (such as the title of the page).
       * Methods
         * Methods perform tasks associated with the document currently loaded in the browser
       * Events